 Lapchi Kang and Milarepa Cave Trek Nepal.
-A trek to give a full experience of this visually extraordinary and geographically isolated area, hugely…
+This 13 day trek allows a full experience of this visually extraordinary and geographically isolated…

 Remember if you have a group of 2 or more we can arrange this trip for you on your prefered date during any of the available months listed.